ValentinJS/ValentinJS/README.md

-- 👋 Hi, I’m @ValentinJS, Senior FrontEnd Web Dev.
+- 👋 Hi, I’m @ValentinJS, FrontEnd Web Dev since 2010
-- 👷‍♂️ I'm currently working at @Adikteev
+- 👷‍♂️ I'm currently working as a contractor for @BiggerPicture
-- 👀 I’m interested in all things Javascript
+- 👀 I’m a nerd in computer stuff, animal photography and astronomy.
-- 🌍 I'm in Paris, France right now, but will move soon to Montréal, Canada.
+- 🌍 Born in France, I'm in Montréal, Canada right now.
-- 🔭 I'll be looking for job opportunities in Montréal starting October 2022
+- 🔭 Not looking for job offers but who knows ?

 <!---